-An evening of tequila with fresh lemon and lime, fresh sweet ripe fruits and juices, cane sugar, honey and a platter of mixed cheeses is a rational approach to celebrating the end of 2015 and the beginning of a new year and era of tolerance towards sugar, in its many disguises.
+If you do decide to drink, an evening with some tequila or vodka with fresh lemon and lime, fresh sweet ripe fruits and juices, cane sugar, honey and a platter of mixed cheeses is a reasonable approach to celebrating the end of the old year, and the beginning of a new era of tolerance towards sugar, in its many disguises.

 See more here

 Increased rate of alcohol removal from blood with oral fructose and sucrose.